iamkaiff/Tinder-API/README.md

 So, now we are ready to head towards our aim which was by using Tinder API we have to get all users nearby, right swipe every fourth user and display all the matches.
 To proceed further firstly we have to know about the API which we are going to use i.e.  “pynder” and the second thing which we are going to use i.e. “selenium”  .

-•	Step-1  We must have to install our packages by giving this command on CMD.
+•	Step-1  We must have to install our packages by giving this command on CMD: pip install pynder pip install selenium
-               #pip install pynder
-               #pip install selenium
 So from now our programming part is going to be started.

 Now after getting the packages we will create a virtual environment in python inside which we will do our programming part.
 To create a virtual environment we have to give this command :